awslabs/graphstorm/sagemaker/README.md

 aws s3 cp --recursive ~/graphstorm/examples/acm_raw s3://PATH_TO/acm/acm_raw/
 ```

 Then, you can use the following command to launch a SageMaker graph construction task.
+For `graph-config-file`, we also accept configurations designed for distributed processing.

 ```bash
 python3 launch/launch_gconstruct.py \